Adriwin06/Ultimate-CommonUI-Menu-System/README.md

   - Main Menu: The main menu is launched automatically.
   - Pause Menu: Press "²", "Escape" or "Start"/"Options" on a controller in-game to access the pause menu.

-## Conditions
+## Conditions of Use
-  - You can use this freely in you project
+  - You can use this freely in your projects
-  - You have to credit me
+  - You have to credit me:
+    - It can be "UCMS Base UI" or anything you want but you need to add at least the name of this project.

 ## Recommendations
 I recommend launching the game in "Standalone Game" mode instead of "Selected Viewport" or "New Editor Window (PIE)" mode.
 This way, if it crashes, it won't crash the whole engine, and you can change resolution settings, fullscreen, etc, and actually see the changes.
 And it's better because it's closer to what players will experience.

 ## Known Bugs
-  - Bloom Size Scale, Lumen GI Scene Lighting Update Speed, Lumen GI Final Gather Lighting Update Speed, Exposure EV100 Min, Exposure EV100 Max, AO Power and AO Quality settings are not functioning.
+  - Bloom Size Scale, Lumen GI Scene Lighting Update Speed, Lumen GI Final Gather Lighting Update Speed, Exposure EV100 Min, Exposure EV100 Max, AO Power and AO Quality settings are not working.
 The issue stems from these variables not being assigned to a pin in a "Make PostProcessSettings" node, because the pin doesn't show up, despite checking the "Show pin" box.
-  - Controller navigation is still far from perfect inside the option menu.
-Sometimes you can't navigate all the way down or up, and occasionally the focus exits the settings panel and goes to the top settings tab list.
+It seems like it is an Engine bug.

 ## To do
-  - Fix keyboard navigation with arrow keys
-  - Make more settings use command lines instead of Post Process Volume
   - Add other settings like audio device, audio mode, color blind mode, etc and settings from the NvRTX branch
   - Enhance Enhanced Input system implementation (Available in experimental version in [this branch](https://github.com/Adriwin06/Ultimate-UE5-CommonUI-Full-Game-Menu-System/tree/Enhanced-Inputs))
   - Add comparaison images for each settings, and custom description widgets when it's needed